Rogdham/pyzstd/docs/index.rst

     Subclass of :py:class:`ZstdFile`.
 This class can **only** create/write/read `Zstandard Seekable Format <https://github.com/facebook/zstd/blob/dev/contrib/seekable_format/zstd_seekable_compression_format.md>`_ file, or read 0-size file.
 It provides relatively fast seeking ability in read mode.

     Note that it doesn't verify/write the XXH64 checksum fields.
-Using :py:attr:`~CParameter.checksumFlag` is faster and more flexible, see `this code <https://github.com/animalize/pyzstd_ext#2-verifyxxh64_seekablezstdfile-class>`_.
+Using :py:attr:`~CParameter.checksumFlag` is faster and more flexible.

     :py:class:`ZstdFile` class can also read "Zstandard Seekable Format" file, but no fast seeking ability.